MattWestb/IKEA-TRADFRI-ICC-A-1-Module/Flashing-MG/README.md

 ## Bootloader app flashing:

+Apps can being flashed as elf @0x04000 or s37 files with GDB.
-Apps @0x4000 can also being flashed from the main bootloader in elf file format.
+It can also being flashed from the main bootloader in gbl file format.
 If trigging bootloder pin on boot you see this in the terminal:
   ```
 Welcome to minicom 2.7.1